My books & Publications

 The war between how we explain and measure the effectiveness of marketing has just begun.
 Bang for the buck and The Influence Matrix offer a tool for understanding, utilizing and winning this war.

-Bang For The Buck will be released in English in autumn 2017.
+Bang For The Buck will be released in English in summer 2018.

 Kontroll – Effektiv kommunikation och kampen om våra tankar